Employment of Foreign Manpower Act and Its Practical Applications

 • Would a foreign employee working remotely from overseas still need a work pass?

 • Given the announced changes, should employers hire foreigners on a contract of service or a contract for service?
 What are the tax implications?
-Many employers are concerned about how these upcoming changes may affect their manpower needs, especially since the supply of foreign labour remains tight in view of the ongoing COVID-19 pandemic.
-Companies will have to re-calibrate their manpower structures and processes in view of these changes.
+Many employers are concerned about how these upcoming changes may impact their manpower needs, especially since the supply of foreign labour remains tight due to the ongoing COVID-19 pandemic.
+Companies will need to recalibrate their manpower structures and processes in response to these changes.

 We will be addressing these questions during our upcoming workshop.
-We will also be crystallising the specific requirements for attaining work passes—including the need for security bonds, the computation of local to foreign manpower quotas (skilled vs unskilled) for various industries, and work pass rules and regulations.
+We will also clarify the specific requirements for obtaining work passes, including the need for security bonds, the computation of local-to-foreign manpower quotas (skilled vs. unskilled) for various industries, and work pass rules and regulations.

 At the end of this workshop, delegates will attain a competent and in-depth understanding of the Employment of Foreign Manpower Act and its application.